Investigative and longform stories

 I have reported on breaking labor news, the politics of a prominent Midwest gas station chain, the intimacy of food in the face of a global pandemic, and interviewed multiple New York Times Bestselling authors.

 In 2021, I founded The NEWcomer, an independent news project covering politics, arts, and culture in Northeastern Wisconsin.
 Stories can be seen at thenewcomerwi.substack.com.

-I also write about music that grips me and the people behind the songs.
 I enjoy finding odd facts, digging through public records, and gathering important details to provide a clear picture of a story.

-Apart from my reporting experience, I have over two years of grant writing experience with successful grant applications totaling over $400,000 in received funding and with single sum awards over $70,000.
+Apart from my reporting experience, I have over four years of grant writing experience with successful grant applications totaling over $400,000 in received funding and with single sum awards over $70,000.
 If you are interested in seeing examples of my grant writing or curious about my rates, please email - [email protected]

 Investigative and longform stories